-6. What is the threshold of volatile organic compounds (VOCs) for new sources and modifications in ozone nonattainment areas?
+5. What are the thresholds of volatile organic compounds (VOCs) and nitrogen oxides (NOx) for new sources and modifications in nonattainment areas?

-The threshold for a new source located in an ozone nonattainment area is 100 tons per year and 40 tons per year for a modification.
+For both pollutants, the threshold for a new source located in a nonattainment area is 100 tons per year and 40 tons per year for a modification.